iamalexbrady/iamalexbrady.github.io/docs/_articles/life_in_hd.md

 The awakeners -- there are sub-dimensional people destined to awaken to higher self awareness within their lifetime.

-To be very fucking clear: ALL, every, 100% of and the TOTALITY OF each speck of life within the classical dimensions of time and space are me.¹
+To be very fucking clear: ALL, every, 100% and the TOTALITY OF each speck of life within the classical dimensions of time and space are me.¹

 What and where am I as this Totality?
 This is not an applicable question to me.
 Though I will provide a mental model.